 Abstract of research/presentation or scholarly work (if applicable)

 Brief personal statement detailing how GSA Award will contribute to graduate studies (100-150 words maximum)

 Brief letter of recommendation from faculty advisor

-Agenda/brochure/schedule from conference, if applicable (these can usually be found on the home page for your conference).
+Agenda/brochure/schedule from conference, if applicable (these can usually be found on the conference home page

 Once a decision is made, the GSA will notify you via the email address listed on your application.
 GSA Award requests are accepted throughout the academic year.
 Allow up to 10 business days for your application materials to be reviewed.
-If you do not receive and email response from the GSA within 10 day, please contact the GSA office.
+If you do not receive and email response from the GSA within 10 days, please contact the GSA office